Skip to content

 Brown University

 I study Buddhism of medieval China.
 My first book, The Poetry Demon: Song-dynasty Monks on Verse and the Way, is published in the series “Kuroda Studies in East Asian Buddhism” (University of Hawai’i Press, 2021).
 This book examines Buddhist monks’ understanding of Chinese poetry and its relationships to the Buddhist path in the eleventh to fourteenth centuries CE.
 I continue to translate and write about Buddhist monks’ poetry.
-A list of my publications is given here.
-Please email me if cannot access one of my essays and you would like a free electronic copy, pro@brown.edu.
+A list of my other publications is given here.
+Please email me (pro@brown.edu) if cannot access one of my essays and you would like a free electronic copy.

-I am currently developing a book-length project about lay Buddhists in the Northern Song, centered on the excavated woodblock text Quanhuawen, a set of 15 essays for lay practice composed by Chan Master Changlu Zongze (d.
+I am currently developing a book-length project about lay Buddhists in the Northern Song, centered on the excavated woodblock text Quanhuawen (preface dated 1104), a set of 15 essays for lay practice composed by Chan Master Changlu Zongze (d.
 1106).
 That project emerges from a broader interest in recovering the history of the Yunmen lineage of Chan Buddhism shortly before its sudden decline circa 1130.
-Related research was published in essays about spatial histories of Chan.
-I have also written about manuscripts by Chinese monks in Japanese collections.
-My essays have appeared or are forthcoming in journals including Asia Major, Journal of the American Oriental Society, History of Religions, Oxford Bibliographies, Journal of Chinese Literature and Culture, and Review of Religion and Chinese Society, as well as edited volumes.
-I am the co-editor of a forthcoming volume of essays entitled Countless Sands, which presents a series of case studies of medieval Buddhists and their environments.
-I recently completed the entry “Buddhism during the Song Dynasty” for Brill’s Encyclopedia of Buddhism.
+Related research was published in two essays about spatial histories of Chan (2016, 2019); as well as an initial exploration of the Quanhuawen codex (2021).
+I have also written about manuscripts of Chinese monks in Japanese collections and rare printed books, both in The Poetry Demon and in essays (2020, 2023); and with a special focus on translingual “brush-talk” (2022).
+I was the co-editor of the special issue “Geospatial Studies of Chinese Religions” of Review of Religion and Chinese Society (2016) focused on GIS-based digital humanities.
+More recently, I am the co-editor of a forthcoming volume of essays entitled Countless Sands: Medieval Buddhists and Their Environments (University of Hawai’i Press); I continue writing a series of environmental histories of Buddhism in medieval China.

 email pro@brown.edu